 Vegan Enriched Bread Recipes

-Want to see more vegan enriched bread recipes here?
-Help out the vegan baking community by sharing your own!
 Enriched breads, such as the vegan ones here, are any bread that has additional flavor and texture enhancing ingredients other than flour, water, leavening agents and salt.
-In these flavorful breads, the dough is enriched with ingredients such as agave syrup, vegetable oil and other flavorings.
+In these flavorful bread recipes, the dough is enriched with ingredients such as agave syrup, vegetable oil and other flavorings.
 Enriched breads are baked at lower temperatures compared to hearth breads and are usually baked in a loaf pan, sliced and often used for sandwiches.

 I veganized this Oatmeal Whole Wheat Quick Bread from a recipe found here.
 All I can say is WOW!
 Moist, full of texture, earthy and oh so delicious.